The Essentials

 I played with various foreground elements at the base but never came up with anything that really satisfied me.

-Use a polarizing filter for sure to help with glare on the rocks and water.
+Use a polarizing filter to help with glare on the rocks and water.

 My 2006 photos were taken with an overcast sky but for my latest trip it was sunny and about 10:00 am.
 While light wasn't directly hitting the waterfall (a good thing), I had some problems with lens glare/flare due to the Sun and had to use a combination of a lens hood and hand shading at times.